 A focus on AI, Machine Learning and Cybersecurity in the U.S.

 AI: Despite all of its ongoing exposure, AI continues to be one of the new technology trends because its notable effects on how we live, work and play are only in the early stages.
 AI is already known for its superiority in image and speech recognition, navigation apps, smartphone personal assistants, ride-sharing apps and so much more.

-Beyond its most recognised usage in image/speech recognition, navigation and ride-sharing apps, AI will be used further to analyse interactions to determine underlying connections and insights.
-It will be used to help predict demand for services like hospitals, enabling authorities to make better decisions about resource utilisation, and to detect the changing patterns of customer behaviour, analysing data in near real-time, driving revenues and enhancing personalized experiences.
+Beyond its most recognized usage in image/speech recognition, navigation and ride-sharing apps, AI will be used further to analyze interactions to determine underlying connections and insights.
+It will be used to help predict demand for services like hospitals, enabling authorities to make better decisions about resource utilization, and to detect the changing patterns of customer behavior, analyzing data in near real-time, driving revenues, and enhancing personalized experiences.

 Machine Learning: as a subset of AI, Machine Learning is also being deployed in all kinds of industries, creating a huge demand for skilled professionals.
 Forrester has made predictions on the future of these technologies:

 AI, machine learning, and automation will create 9% of new U.S. jobs by 2025, jobs including robot monitoring professionals, data scientists, automation specialists, and content curators.